wireframeee/GRID-ASCII-Game-/README.md

 Spend too much time not moving and you'll forget if the bullet in front of you was heading at you or just moving past

-A wierd casual strategy game to pass the time
+A wierd casual strategy game to pass the time.
 See if you can control the GRID